IWSLT/IWSLT.github.io/_pages/2026/program.md

 **Oral sessions:** Scientific papers will be presented in four oral sessions.
 Each paper is allotted a slot of 10-12 minutes, with 3-5 additional minutes for questions.
 Speakers attending virtually will be able to present through the Underline platform.

-**Poster sessions:**  System papers will be presented in two poster sessions arranged by shared tasks.
+**Poster sessions:**  System papers will be presented in one poster session.
 Papers covering multiple tasks can be presented as distinct posters.
 Physical poster size is **A0 portrait**.
 Printing service is available on site: [poster printing info from ACL 2026](https://2026.aclweb.org/venue/#poster-printing).

+**Video recordings:**: Speakers are invited to optionally share a link for a recorded video presentation regardless if they will be able to attend the conference in person or not.
+Please add the link to your max 10 min video recording for your paper by July 3rd, 2026 in this [google sheet](https://docs.google.com/spreadsheets/d/1Q82IE3oa6akVQ_kgi456bkBfh6qgsC1Ijno6OI1vw2Y/edit?usp=sharing).
+Videos will be linked on the IWSLT program on this webpage by the end of the IWSLT conference.